jmd-jude/covered_call/GUMROAD_PRODUCT.md

 **It's as close to free money as exists in the markets.**

 **What You Get:**
-🎯 One-command installation (works on Mac & Linux)
+🎯 One-click installation with DXT
 🎯 AI integration with Claude Desktop
 🎯 84% probability-based recommendations
 🎯 Professional report generation